Last Updated on April 21, 2023

 These dogs have also been bred with other breeds to create an adorable variety of Pomeranian mixes.

 If you are thinking about getting a Pomeranian or even a Pom-mix for your home, you have come to the right place.

-Poms are known as a toy breed of dog with three different sizes.
-These include the Miniature, Standard, and the Throwback Pomeranian.
+Pomeranians are known as a toy breed of dog with three different sizes.
+These include the Miniature, Standard, and Throwback Pomeranians.

 1. Miniature Pomeranian

 Miniature Pomeranians are also known as Pocket, Micro, Tea Cup, and Toy Pomeranians.
 As the name suggests, these dogs are smaller than the Standard Pomeranian.

 They weigh only 1 to 4 pounds (0.4 and 1.8 kg) and stand less than 6 inches (15.2 cm) tall.

 While very popular, Miniature Pomeranians can have numerous health issues, so you must look for a reputable breeder if you plan to get one of these dogs.

 Check out this adorable video of a white Micro Tea Cup Pomeranian named Thumbelina:

 Only the Standard Pomeranian is recognized by the American Kennel Club (AKC) and most other major kennel clubs.